 Many people gain weight when they quit smoking cigarettes.
-On average, people gain 5 to 10 pounds in the months after they give up smoking.
+On average, people gain 5 to 10 pounds (2.25 to 4.5 kilograms) in the months after they give up smoking.

-You may put off quitting if you are worried about adding extra pounds.
-But NOT smoking is one of the best things you can do for your health.
+You may put off quitting if you are worried about adding extra weight.
+But not smoking is one of the best things you can do for your health.
 Fortunately, there are things you can do to keep your weight under control when you quit.

 There are a couple of reasons why people gain weight when they give up cigarettes.
 Some have to do with the way nicotine affects your body.